jherey/amazing-cabbage/src/pages/posts/creating-an-ubuntu-digital-ocean-droplet.md

 _DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
 Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure - Digital Ocean_

-It's basically a server one can spin up to run any project and databases.
+It's basically a server one can spin up to run a project or database.
 See it as an environment where you can deploy your application in.

 ## Steps to Create a Droplet